The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 Experiment With Grind Size

 Depending on the coffee beans and their freshness, baristas may adjust the grind size to achieve the optimal extraction.
-A finer grind can slow down the water flow for a stronger brew, while a coarser grind can speed it up for a lighter one.
+A finer grind can slow the water flow for a stronger brew, while a coarser grind can speed it up for a lighter one.

 Use Filtered Water

-Summary: Cherish the Grind
+Cherish the Grind

 Pour-over coffee is an art form tailored for discerning coffee lovers who appreciate the subtleties of a meticulously crafted brew.